A beautiful responsibility, where love can be your motivation and your compass.”

 Our aim is to get the “Peace in Your Hands” Education Project for Children of Primary School Age translated into as many languages as possible and to distribute it to children & teachers all around the world.
 Also to have the web materials translated and available to download.
 Sections are already available in many languages including Arabic, Catalan, Dutch, Romanian, Spanish, French, Italian & Welsh.
 We want to make these resources available, with your help, into many more languages including German, Turkish and Gujarati, to name a few.

-If you would like to make a donation or send as a Christmas Gift to a loved one , please go to
+If you would like to make a donation, please go to

 Once you click on the link, you will be asked to click ‘give now’ and put in the amount of your donation.
 Note: underneath your donation amount, you will be asked if you would like to give a percentage to Just Giving.
 Please change the suggested extra donation amount to zero or it’ll be deducted from your donation.